CSA-OCP-GER/azure-machine-learning-bootcamp/hints/challenge_01.md

 At this point:

-* We've trained a Machine Learning model using Scikit-Learn inside a `Notebook VM` running `Jupyter`
+* We've trained a Machine Learning model using scikit-learn inside a `Notebook VM` running `Jupyter`
 * We achieved `92%` accuracy (not very good for this data set)
-* Azure ML knows about our experiment and our initial run and results
+* Azure ML knows about our experiment and our initial run and tracked metrics
-* Azure ML has the output files of our trained model in Blob storage
+* Azure ML saved our model file (`scikit-learn-mnist.pkl`) in Blob storage
 * We have registered our initial model as a Azure ML Model in our Workspace

+## (Bonus) Notebook VM Details

-If we have another look into our resource group `azure-ml-bootcamp`, we can see that the Notebook VM actually sits inside this group:
+If we have another look into our resource group `azure-ml-bootcamp`, we can see that the Notebook VM actually sits inside this group.
+It is just a regular Azure Virtual Machine:

 ![alt text](../images/01-notebook_vm_portal.png "Notebook VM resources in portal")